lbryio/lbry.com/content/faq/what-is-lbry.md

 We have bad news for you, you can use LBRY for free.

 [Download the LBRY app](/get?auto=1) or visit [lbry.tv](https://lbry.tv) for free and experience content freedom.
 Then [let us know what you think](https://chat.lbry.com)!

+## How are LBRY Credits minted?

+LBRY Credits (LBC) are mined over a 20-year Proof of Work period.
+Block rewards increase every 100 blocks by 1LBC, peak at 500, and decline slowly.

+## What are the bandwidth usage economics and watch constitutes viewing a video?

+## What is playbuzz.com?

+## How does LBRY compare to Theta ?

+## What should I do if somebody uploads my own original content claims it as their own content?